 4. Drink Warm Honey and Lemon Water

 Honey helps to improve immunity, cleanse the digestive system and reduce acidity, which is important to relieve PCOS symptoms.
 Honey is an amazing anti-oxidant-filled natural substance.
-In fact, it’s so amazing that I wrote an entire article all about honey, so check that out, and you’ll be sold on adding natural honey with lemon juice and water to your PCOS-defeating diet!
+In fact, it’s so amazing that we have an entire article all about honey, so check that out, and you’ll be sold on adding natural honey with lemon juice and water to your PCOS-defeating diet!

 Warm honey and lemon water should be taken first thing in the morning before any other food or drink.
-Simply add a teaspoonful of honey to warm water and the fresh juice of one-half lemon.
+Simply add a teaspoonful of honey to warm water, plus the fresh juice of one-half lemon.
 Drink this every day for wonderful health benefits, including weight loss.

 Note: If you suffer from gastritis, you should avoid this remedy.